RafalPiek/TSP/README.md

 ## Project Status
 Project is: _in progress_ .
-In the future, as my skills progress, I would like to add a graphical user interface to the project.
+In the future, as my skills progress, I would like to add a graphical user interface to the project and the option to choose the language (currently only Polish).